 While the design of Trojan batteries can pose environmental risks.
 The company predominantly uses recycled materials to construct the body of its batteries.
 This is Trojan’s way of doing their part to reduce battery waste.

-Trojan batteries are used by 90% of the United States’ best golf clubs for a reason.
+Trojan batteries are used by 90% of the United States’ for a reason.
 The longevity of their batteries outweighs most golf cart batteries.
 If you look after your batteries and check them every two weeks, and only use distilled water.
 You can get up to 7 to 8 years out of them.

 When it comes to Trojan golf cart batteries, you have three voltage choices, 6, 8, and 12-volt.
 The 12-volt batteries only function with a limited selection of golf carts, so make sure you check that your cart is compatible with one of these before making the purchase.